+Supervising Psychologists:

-- Nancy Goranson, Psy.D., Director of Clinical Training and Supervising Psychologist, Partial Hospitalization Program and CADT- Milwaukee - Kristin Miles, Psy.D., Co-Director and Supervising Psychologist, CADT Milwaukee - Bradley Riemann, Ph.D., Chief Psychologist, Clinical Director, Obsessive-Compulsive Disorder Center and Cognitive-Behavioral Therapy Services - David Jacobi, Ph.D., Supervising Psychologist, Obsessive-Compulsive Disorder Center and Cognitive-Behavioral Therapy Services
+Nancy Goranson, Psy.D., Director of Clinical Training and Supervising Psychologist, Partial Hospitalization Program and CADT- Milwaukee

+Kristin Miles, Psv.D., Co-Director and Supervising Psvchologist, CADT - Milwaukee

+Bradley Riemann, Ph.D., Chief Psychologist, Clinical Director, Obsessive-Compulsive Disorder Center and Cognitive-Behavioral Therapy Services

+David Jacobi, Ph.D., Supervising Psychologist, Obsessive-Compulsive Disorder Center and Cognitive-Behavioral Therapy Services

+Other Contributing Psychologists:

+Brenda Bailey, Ph.D.

+Jennifer Carrasco, Ph.D.

+Colleen Drosdeck, Psy.D

+Nicholas Farrell, Ph.D.

+Martin Franklin, Ph.D.

+Amy Kuechler, Psy.D.

+Heather Jones, Ph.D.

+Amanda Heins, Ph.D.

+Kristine Kim, Psy.D.

+Jamie Roberts, Psy.D.

+Angela Stebbins, Psy.D.

+Chad Wetterneck, Ph.D.

-Additional Treatment Providers: Psychology interns routinely interact with the following team members:
+Additional Treatment Providers:

+Psychology interns routinely interact with the following team members:

 - Child and adolescent psychiatrists who manage and monitor the patient's medications and consult with members of the treatment team regularly to address diagnostic and clinical issues. - Social workers who provide the majority of the individual, family, and group therapy throughout a patient's stay.
 Working with the social worker and the entire treatment team, psychology interns will formulate treatment goals for their patients and assess progress towards these goals.
-They will manage the individual and family therapy for children on the social worker's and counselor's clinical caseload. - Registered nurses who assist the patient with routine medical needs and dispense medications within the treatment setting. - The school liaison who takes responsibility for communicating with a child's school and shares needed information to prepare a successful return to school after discharge. - The experiential therapist who addresses a child's treatment needs through the use of group therapy, recreation, art, movement, and socialization. - The mental health professional who provides psycho-educational groups to improve the patient's self-esteem and increase their repertoire of coping skills. - The mental health technician who helps children de-escalate and process feelings and behaviors when they become emotionally overwhelmed or disruptive in the group setting. - Behavioral Specialists who develop a treatment hierarchy and then work individually with each patient to complete his or her daily exercises and assignments. - Registered Dieticians who provide nutritional education and counseling. - Post-doctoral staff who assist the psychologists and treatment teams with their needs. - Patient Safety Associates who serves as a support and coach for the treatment team and will respond to patient crisis situations, model de-escalation techniques and train safe patient intervention techniques. - The Care Transition Specialist who coordinates discharge resources per patient, arranges appointments and assists in facilitating treatment through communications to other disciplines.
+They will manage the individual and family therapy for children on the social worker's and counselor's clinical caseload. - Registered nurses who assist the patient with routine medical needs and dispense medications within the treatment setting. - The school liaison who takes responsibility for communicating with a child's school and shares needed information to prepare a successful return to school after discharge. - The experiential therapist who addresses a child's treatment needs through the use of group therapy, recreation, art, movement, and socialization. - The mental health professional who provides psycho-educational groups to improve the patient's selfesteem and increase their repertoire of coping skills. - The mental health technician who helps children de-escalate and process feelings and behaviors when they become emotionally overwhelmed or disruptive in the group setting. - Behavioral specialists who develop a treatment hierarchy and then work individually with each patient to complete his or her daily exercises and assignments. - Registered dietitians who provide nutritional education and counseling. - Post-doctoral staff who assist the psychologists and treatment teams with their needs. - Patient safety associates who serves as a support and coach for the treatment team and will respond to patient crisis situations, model de-escalation techniques and train safe patient intervention techniques. - The care transition specialist who coordinates discharge resources per patient, arranges appointments and assists in facilitating treatment through communications to other disciplines.

-Clerical support is provided in each department by the unit secretary, as well as by the secretary for the Center for Research and Training and via the Medical Records Department.
-RMH has an electronic medical record and technical assistance is provided at all times via the IT department staff.
+In addition, clerical support is provided in each department by the unit secretary, as well as by the secretary for the Center for Research and Training and via the Medical Records Department.
+Rogers Memorial Hospital has an electronic medical record and technical assistance is provided at all times via the IT department staff.